umbraco/UmbracoDocs/Reference/Events/ContentService-Events.md

 Umbraco V8 introduced the concept of Variants for Document Types, initially to allow different language variants of particular properties within a Document Type to be edited/translated based on the languages configured in your instance of Umbraco.

 These variants can be saved, published and unpublished independently of each other.
-(Although unpublishing a 'mandatory language' version of a content item - will trigger all culture variants to be unpublished).
+(Unpublishing a 'mandatory language' variant of a content item - will trigger all culture variants to be unpublished).

-This poses a problem when handling 'events' of the ContentService - eg Which culture just got published? do I want to run my 'custom' code that fires on save IF it's just the Spanish version that's been published?
+This poses a problem when handling 'events' of the ContentService - eg Which culture just got published? do I want to run my 'custom' code that fires on save if it's just the Spanish version that's been published?
 Also, if only the Spanish variant is 'unpublished' - that feels like a different situation to if 'all the variants' have been 'unpublished'.
+Depending which event you are handling there are helper methods you can call to find out:

 #### Saving